franckverrot/no_querying_views/README.md

 No Querying View
 ================

-This Rails plugin will tell you when you and your folks are querying the database from something else than a controller and a model.
+This Rails3 plugin will tell you when you and your folks are querying the database from something else than a controller and a model.

 Context